9 reasons why Zambia should be on your bucket list!

 7. Personal service & dedication: Small owner-run camps & lodges

-8. Easy to reach: Connected via Lusaka
+8. Easy to reach: Great flight connections via Lusaka

 Leopard in Lower Zambezi National Park Zambia